Antony Blinken Fast Facts - KION546

 January 26, 2021 – Is sworn in as the 71st secretary of state.

-May 25, 2021 – During his first official trip to the region, Blinken meets with Israeli Prime Minister Benjamin Netanyahu and other senior Israeli officials during a trip to the Middle East that will take him to Israel, the West Bank, Egypt and Jordan.
+May 25, 2021 – Blinken meets with Israeli Prime Minister Benjamin Netanyahu and other senior Israeli officials, marking his first official visit to the Middle East.
+His trip will take him to Israel, the West Bank, Egypt and Jordan.
 Blinken pledges that the United States will make “significant contributions” to rebuild Gaza and reopen its consulate in Jerusalem following the recent conflict between Israel and Hamas.

 Comments